-The same optical field can be expressed in the new coordinate system through the function E'(x', y', z', t).
-The function E' encodes the same field as E, but, in its basis, the propagation direction is rotated towards the x' axis in the x' - z' plane.
-Therefore the transformation that takes the function E to E' is the operator for the propagation direction rotation, provided the coordinate arguments to both functions are the same.
-The coordinate systems used to derive the propagation direction-rotation operator, and the application of this operator to rotate the propagation direction of a mode, are depicted in Fig. 6.
+plane.
+Therefore, the transformation that takes the function E to E' is the operator for the propagation direction rotation, provided the coordinate arguments to both functions are the same.
+The coordinate systems used to derive the propagation direction-rotation operator, as well as the application of this operator to rotate the propagation direction of a mode, are depicted in Fig. 6.